pureskillgg/docs/docs/datascience/README.md

 and `1.2.3rc0` for release candidates.
 This is a small cosmetic difference, but otherwise, the semantic meaning will follow [semver].

+### What do I need to use the developer tools?

+The minimum [tutorial requirements] are [Python] and [Poetry].

+### Can I use any version of Python?

+No.
+For the best experience, we recommend using the latest version of Python 3.9

+To install an isolated Python version, we recommend [pyenv] for Linux and Mac, or [pyenv-win] for Windows.

+Version 3.10 may work, but many libraries are still lagging behind on full support, which means installing dependencies may take longer, require additional build tools, or fail.
+Additionally, Python 3.10 is not yet supported by all cloud providers, including AWS Lambda.
+When 3.10 has wider adoption, we will officially support it, but for now we only test on 3.9.

+### Why do I need to use Poetry to install dependencies?

+Poetry guarantees each project runs in an isolated environment with pinned dependencies.
+This is the only way to ensure reproducible tests and builds.

+You can try to use an alternative Python package manager, but we cannot offer support.

+### Can I use my favorite editor or IDE?

+Yes.
+If your editor or IDE integrates with Python, ensure you refer to its documentation for using it with Python virtual environments.

 ### Can I contribute?

 Yes!
 Please use [Discord] or GitHub issues.